Robust Topology Optimization Using Multi-Fidelity Variational Autoencoders: RESULTS

 The decoder network consists of an input layer, eight fully connected hidden layers, an AVG (average) pooling layer and an output layer.
 The input layer has \(|\bm z|\) number of nodes.
 The eight hidden layers in the decoder network has number of nodes 10, 50, 100, 500, 1000, 2500, 5000 and 10000 respectively.
 ReLU function is used as the activation function for all the hidden layers.
 The output of the eighth hidden layer, which has the same dimension as the input image, is passed through an AVG pooling layer with \(9\times9\) window.
 The AVG pooling layer ensures that the output image does not have checkerboard pattern.

-Figure~\ref{fig:loss_ss} shows how different choice of \(n_\text{train}\) impact the testing loss of VAE, for \(|\bm z|=2\).
+Fig.~\ref{fig:loss_ss} shows how different choice of \(n_\text{train}\) impact the testing loss of single-fidelity VAE, for \(|\bm z|=2\).
 We can observe that with $n_\text{train}=400, 600$, the error converges more quickly compared to the case with $n_\text{train}=200$.
 However, their loss values do not vary much.
 In order to study the impact of latent space dimension, \(|\bm z|\), on the performance of VAE representation, we trained the model for \(|\bm z| = 2, 5, 10\).
-Figure~\ref{fig:loss_z} shows how the testing loss of VAE for different values of \(|\bm z|\), when training is done with \(n_\text{train}=600\).
+Fig.~\ref{fig:loss_z} shows how the testing loss of single-fidelity VAE for different values of \(|\bm z|\), when training is done with \(n_\text{train}=600\).
 It can be observed that $|\bm z|$ does not have a noticeable impact on the convergence of the training.

-As samples for the results, Figure~\ref{fig:test_reco} shows four test images and their corresponding reconstructed images from VAE.
-As evident from the figure, the VAE reconstructs the original image with high accuracy.
+As samples for the results, Fig.~\ref{fig:test_reco} shows four test images and their corresponding reconstructed images from VAE.
+As evident from the figure, the single-fidelity VAE reconstructs the original image with high accuracy.
 We can also generate new images, not present in the training or testing data set, by sampling from the prior distribution of \(\bm z\), and feeding it to the decoder network.
-Figure~\ref{fig:fake_images_ss} shows a sample of 16 images generated by sampling \(\bm z\) from \(N(0,\bm I)\) for VAE with $n_\text{train}=600$.
+Fig.~\ref{fig:fake_images_ss} shows a sample of 16 images generated by sampling \(\bm z\) from \(N(0,\bm I)\) for VAE with $n_\text{train}=600$.
 We can observe that the generated images are of good quality, closely resembling the overall structure of the training images, but with variation in the detailing of the design.
 A notable observation is that, even without imposing the volume fraction constraint of the optimization problem through the loss function, the network is able to learn this feature through training and is able to impose it on its output.
-In our experiments, only less than 1\% of the generated images from VAE has volume fraction, $\alpha_\text{v}>0.4$, with maximum volume fraction less than 0.405.
+In our experiments, only less than 1\% of the generated images from single-fidelity VAE has volume fraction, $\alpha_\text{v}>0.4$, with maximum volume fraction less than 0.405.
+Moreover, while the requirement of non-zero density at load points is also not explicitly fed into the model, we observe that model implicitly learns this property as observed from the generated images.
+Thus, while the design constraints of the problem are not explicitly checked during the training, the model is still able to successfully impose it by implicitly learning from the training data.